Adaptive Exponential Integration for Stable Gaussian Mixture Black-Box Variational Inference: Theoretical insights

-In this subsection, we study the convergence properties of the aforementioned algorithm at the discrete level for the Gaussian case, i.e., $\Phi_R(\theta)=\frac{1}{2}(\theta - m_{\star})^TC_{\star}^{-1}(\theta - m_{\star})$, with mode number $K=1$.
-Let and assume the integral terms~\cref{eq:gm-ngf-repar} are computed exactly (whereas in practice, they are typically evaluated by Monte Carlo, with noise).
+We first study the convergence properties of the proposed algorithm at the discrete level for the Gaussian case, i.e., $\Phi_R(\theta)=\frac{1}{2}(\theta - m_{\star})^TC_{\star}^{-1}(\theta - m_{\star})$, with mode number $K=1$.
+Let and assume the integral terms in~\cref{eq:gm-ngf-repar} are computed exactly (whereas in practice these terms are usually computed by Monte Carlo sampling, which introduces noise).
 The updates of the mean and covariance in \cref{eq:gm-ngf-update_C,eq:gm-ngf-update_mw} then take the form

 where

 The derivation can be found in \cref{Proof:convergence}.
 For the noise-free case, we fix the scheduler $\eta(t)=1$ and do not need to decrease it.
 The time-step size $\Delta t_n$ defined in \cref{eq:adaptive-dt} then becomes